 And together we can both shake hands."

 The corner first was popular in the early 1960s with Jewish day laborers.
 The wide Avondale avenues are now a narrow mashup of a bar called Cafe Lura and Maryla Polonaise, a restaurant popular with Eastern Europeans and Latinos.
-Many workers find respite at a Dunkin' Donuts on Belmont, where at times they are mistaken for gang members.
+Many workers find respite at a Dunkin' Donuts on

 On a recent day, about 25 workers milled about a gas station parking lot and sidewalk.
 The owner of the station declined comment.